 Jang Real is an app that enables readers to watch news clips from their Jang headlines on their mobile devices through Augmented Reality.
 You have to open the app and scan the main headlines of Jang.
 This starts playing the news bulletin related to the headlines on your mobile device.
 Readers can go through pictures and read the latest news online related to that particular news piece.

 Hajjmented utilizes Virtual and Augmented Reality to prepare Hajj pilgrims for their travel to Makkah and Madina for the holy pilgrimage.
 The idea is achieved using a combination of hardware and software to train pilgrims by making them visit Makkah/Madinah virtually and get them familiar with environment.
 The aim is to use virtual and augmented reality to convey knowledge and eliminate chances of stampedes during Hajj.

-With major firms and startups showing interest in AR/VR it seems that the disruption will soon reach Pakistan.
+Hence, with major firms and start-ups showing interest in AR/VR it seems that the disruption will soon reach Pakistan.
 Although its advent won’t be as fast here as in developed countries, it will still disrupt our industries immensely in the near future.